Jonah-325/deterministic-notes/README.md

 This repository collects technical essays and working notes on deterministic execution, vector architecture, and memory efficiency in modern computing systems.

 The focus is architectural rather than promotional.
-These pieces explore scheduling vs. speculation, effective vs. peak bandwidth, and alternative approaches to managing memory latency.
+These essays examine scheduling vs. speculation, effective vs. peak bandwidth, and alternative approaches to managing memory latency.

 ---